hyundai-robotics/doc-hrscript/book.md

 [__SOURCE](6-external-comm/1-fb-io/3-fn-io.md)
-# 6.1.3 fn object
+# 6.1.3 `fn` object

-You can define fn objects by specifying specific areas of fb objects.
+You can define `fn` objects by specifying specific areas of `fb` objects.
-If the ${cont_model} controller is a fieldbus master, and there are multiple fieldbus slave devices, you can set the areas of each slave device to each fn object to handle these slaves intuitively.
+If the ${cont_model} controller is a fieldbus master, and there are multiple fieldbus slave devices, you can set the areas of each slave device to each `fn` object to handle these slaves intuitively.

 ![](../../_assets/io/io_fn.png)

-See the link below for instructions on how to set up the fn region.
+See the link below for instructions on how to set up the `fn` region.

 [Operation manual: fn block allocation](https://hrbook-hrc.web.app/#/view/doc-hi6-operation/en-${cont_model}-tp630/7-system/3-control-parameter/2-io-signal-setting/12-fn-block)

 &nbsp;

-The syntax of fn is the same format as fb.
+The syntax of `fn` is the same format as `fb`.
-The fn index is 0 to 63, and the bit index is 0 to 959, just like the fb.
+The `fn` index is 0 to 63, and the bit index is 0 to 959, just like the `fb`.
 That is, the maximum configurable index is fn0.do0 to fn63.do959.

-An error occurs when accessing an unconfigured non-existent fn object or when accessing a do/di that exceeds the set range of fn.
+An error occurs when accessing an unconfigured non-existent `fn` object or when accessing a do/di that exceeds the set range of `fn`.

 See the use cases below;